sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Re-running ICA

-**Question:** While trying within EEGLAB to remove artifacts using ICA, I had trouble in recalculating an ICA decomposition after removing components.
+While trying within EEGLAB to remove artifacts using ICA, I had trouble in recalculating an ICA decomposition after removing components.
 I tried to follow the guidelines in the tutorial, thinking that with fuzzy components it might work better to remove some clear